rayhanadev/thryft-ship-take-home/README.md

 fact I was dying to do it – but for time reasons and to be as faithful to the design specifications as possible, I chose to omit this change.

+There's also a bug with Vercel and its static files cache causing the image on the confirmation page to not load (main reason is filename case sensitivity).
+A static assets cache purge would fix this.

 ## Alternative Approaches

 Ideally, I would feature the products on a separate page so the user mentally progresses from browsing and